fleetdm/fleet/handbook/product.md

 **External links**

-When adding an external link to text, use `$core-blue` as the color and `xs-bold` styling.
-The link-out icon will also be included to the right of the text.
+For a link that navigates the user to an external site (ex. fleetdm.com/docs), use the `$core-blue` color and `xs-bold` styling for the link's text.
+Also, place the link-out icon to the right of the link's text.

 ## Release